David Rosenthal (musician): Enrique Iglesias (1997)

-In 1997 Rosenthal played keyboards for Latin pop sensation Enrique Iglesias on the Vivir world tour and appeared in his music video "Solo En Tí (Only You)".
+In 1997 Rosenthal played keyboards for Latin pop singer Enrique Iglesias on the Vivir world tour and appeared in his music video "Solo En Tí (Only You)".
 It was Iglesias's debut tour and included live TV performances on Jay Leno and Vibe with Sinbad.

 Yngwie Malmsteen (1996–2002)

 Rosenthal played on Yngwie Malmsteen's 1996 Inspiration album, and orchestrated Malmsteen's Millennium Concerto Suite, which was first recorded in 1998 and released as Millennium Concerto Suite for Electric Guitar and Orchestra in E Flat Minor (recorded by the Czech Philharmonic in Prague).
 It was later recorded live in Japan and released as 2002's Millennium Concerto Suite Live with the New Japan Philharmonic.

 Happy the Man (2000–present)

-In 2000 Rosenthal joined the legendary progressive rock band Happy the Man for their reunion, replacing long-time keyboardist Kit Watkins (who opted not to rejoin the band), and playing alongside original members Stanley Whitaker (guitar), Frank Wyatt (woodwinds, keyboards), and Rick Kennell (bass).
-To date, he has recorded one album with them in 2004, The Muse Awakens.
+In 2000 Rosenthal joined the American progressive rock band Happy the Man for their reunion, replacing long-time keyboardist Kit Watkins (who opted not to rejoin the band), and playing alongside original members Stanley Whitaker (guitar), Frank Wyatt (woodwinds, keyboards), and Rick Kennell (bass).
+He recorded one album with them in 2004, The Muse Awakens.
 Live dates with Happy the Man included headlining NEARfest in 2001, ProgDay 2005 in North Carolina, and a live concert broadcast on Sirius XM.